By Grace Gomez, PACT’s Adopter Diversity Recruitment Officer

 If you feel you have what it takes to become an adopter with PACT and change a child’s life, please take a look at PACT’s Guide to Adoption.

 Why not call our friendly enquiries team on 0300 456 4800 to find out more.
 Lines are open 10am-5pm on Monday, Wednesday and Friday, 10am-8pm on Tuesday and Thursday, and 10am-1pm on Saturday.
-You can also request we call or email you by completing this form.
+You can also request we call or email you by completing our enquiry form.

 Have a great Black History Month!